Blazers' Lillard strains calf, leaves in 3rd against Heat - KTVZ

 AP Sports Writer

 PORTLAND, Ore.
-(AP) — Damian Lillard left the Portland Trail Blazers’ game against the Miami Heat on Wednesday night because of a strained right calf.
+(AP) — Damian Lillard left the Portland Trail Blazers’ game against the Miami Heat on Wednesday night because of a strained right calf, but he says the injury is not serious.

 Lillard, a six-time All-Star, came up limping with just over five minutes to go in the third quarter and headed straight for the locker room.
-He did not return.
+He did not return and the Blazers lost, 119-98.

-The Blazers announced he had a calf strain but further details were not immediately available.
-He had 22 points, including four 3-pointers, when he was injured.
+Lillard said afterward the injury did not require an MRI but he is unlikely to play on Friday night when the Blazers host the Houston Rockets.
+After that, Portland has a break before hosting the Memphis Grizzlies next Wednesday.

+“Now I’ve just got to be smart, and make sure I’m getting a couple of treatment sessions in each day, and just try to stretch it,” Lillard said.
+“So probably not going to be playing that game on Friday.
+That will give me six days of maybe two sessions some days, three session other days, and try to be ready for that one.
+We’ll see.”

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports